 A key strategy for boosting long-term investment returns is being smart about tax efficiency.

 Achieving your investment goals isn’t just about maximizing returns.
-Minimizing the impact of taxation in your portfolio can also play a key role in helping you build wealth over the long run.
+Reducing tax liabilities in your portfolio can also play a key role in helping you build wealth over the long run.
 Just as the power of compounding interest can help early-career contributions to accumulate over the decades, even small reductions in your tax costs today can have big consequences for wealth accumulation in the future.

-As you review your income and portfolio, consider these steps to minimize taxes on your investments:
+As you review your income and portfolio, consider these steps to help reduce taxes on your investments:

 Work with your Financial Advisor to consider a tax-planning move known as tax-loss harvesting.
 “Harvesting” your unrealized investment losses allows you to offset taxes on gains and income.
 Be sure to look at all sources of income, including businesses, outside sales and private partnerships.
 If you wish to maintain similar portfolio exposure while avoiding a wash sale (which would disallow the current use of the loss), you can sell the original holding, realize the loss, then buy back the same security after a minimum of 31 days.
 If you have a Select UMA account, you can work with your Financial Advisor to access year-round Tax Management Services.